rkoshak/sensorReporter/local/README.md

 * Can only forward commands to local connections.
 * There can be only one subscription for a named destination per connection.
 E. g. if the topic `red_light` is used by several actuators (parameter `CommandSrc`, `Item`) only the last one will work.
+* The LogicOr can't be used with the homie connector

 Parameter | Required | Restrictions | Purpose
 -|-|-|-